Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms

-Our statistical analyses show that \textit{displaying community guidelines during the flag submission process raises users' perceptions of transparency}.
-Additionally, we found that \textit{offering a text box where users can input their specific objections about the flagged post enhances their perception of having a voice in that process}.
-Our qualitative analysis of respondents' open-ended suggestions to enhance flags' procedural fairness highlights users' interest in \textit{receiving information regarding how the flag review process works, whether the flag reviewers are politically neutral, and how flaggers can offer platforms feedback about their flagging experience.} Participants wanted flagging mechanisms to \textit{support greater expressivity, }e.g., by allowing flaggers to highlight sections of flagged posts that violate platform guidelines or offering alternative channels to submit flags, such as chat, emails, or phone calls.
-Finally, participants wanted to \textit{receive timely notifications of their flag outcomes}, and they expected \textit{platforms to prevent the abuse of flags by bad actors wishing to take down otherwise appropriate content.}
+Our statistical analyses (RQ 1, 2, 3) show that displaying community guidelines during the flag submission process raises users' perceptions of transparency.
+Additionally, we found that offering a text box where users can input their specific objections about the flagged post enhances their perception of having a voice in that process.
+Our qualitative analysis of respondents' open-ended suggestions (RQ 4) to enhance flags' procedural fairness highlights users' interest in receiving information regarding how the flag review process works and whether the flag reviewers are politically neutral.
+Participants wanted flagging mechanisms to support greater expressivity, provide timely notifications of flag outcomes, and prevent the abuse of flags by bad actors wishing to take down otherwise appropriate content.